Maxime999/MetroCollect/USAGE.md

  - `ProcessingWindowLength` (type int): moving window length (in number of samples).
 It is used to compute statistics
  - `ProcessingWindowOverlap` (type int): moving window overlap (in number of samples), it must be less than the length of the window.
 It is used to compute statistics
  - `ConvertToUnitPerSecond` (type boolean): wether or not to convert values in units per second if relevant (if you prefer the number of bytes sent per second instead of bytes sent per 100 milliseconds)
  - `UnchangedMetricTimeout` (type int): by default, for performance reasons, constant metrics are downsampled and thus not sent everytime to Snap.
-If the value changes it is sent immediatly.
+If the value changes it is sent immediately.
 This parameter is the downsample factor: how many null variations to ignore before sending the value to Snap again.
 If it is 0, downsample will not take place, if it is -1 constant values will never be sent
  - `MaxMetricsBuffer` (type int): maximum number of metrics to send to Snap at once
  - `MaxCollectDuration` (type int): maximum waiting time (in seconds) before sending metrics to Snap